nolankrutonog/KrutC/README.md

 # KrutC
+(pronounced 'kroot-see')
-## Origin
+## Forward
 In my last quarter at Stanford University, I had the opportunity to take a compilers class with Professor Fredrik Kjolstad.
 Surprisingly, I gained a large affinity towards compilers and their complex, yet beautiful design.
-Mainly, though, I found their study a relaxing break from the challenges of OS design and implementation I had embarked upon in the quarters prior.
+Mainly, though, I found their study a relaxing break from the challenges of OS design/implementation I had embarked upon in the quarters prior.
 Compilers need not worry about multithreaded programming, as correctness is vital over performance.
 I became so fascinated by them, I purchased the optional Compilers textbook (the purple dragon) and began reading it like a novel.
-At the same time, I heard a Lex Fridman podcast with Chris Lattner, the founder of Modulo, a company whose main goal was to create a compiled Python language called Mojo.
-I spoke with Kjolstad and asked him what I can do to begin my journey as a SWE who specializes in compilers, because I looked online and all compiler jobs require 3+ years of experience.
+At the same time, I heard a Lex Fridman podcast with Chris Lattner, the founder of Modulo, a company whose main goal was to create a compiled Python language called Mojo while allowing for backwards compatibility.
+I was hooked.
+I spoke with Kjolstad and asked him what I can do to begin my journey as a SWE who has an interest in compilers, because I looked online and all compiler jobs require 3+ years of experience.
 He suggested that I create a simple compiler with the help of LLVM to get my name out there.
 Within the following pages, is my best attempt at creating a compiler.

 ## Purpose
 What makes Python a beautiful language for beginners is two fold: its syntax and its scripted nature.
 As the projects become more advanced, the package managing and deplyoing becomes really useful.

 KrutC is designed to be a scripted language, like Python, but with C-style syntax.
 It is also typed and object oriented.
 In my first year of programming, after enrolling in courses taught in C and C++, the typed system just made sense.
-However, I knew little regarding Makefiles, cmake, clang, gcc, etc. and it proved challenging to write my own code in C or C++ without the provided repository of the current class I was taking.
+However, I knew little regarding Makefiles, cmake, clang, gcc, etc. and it proved challenging to write my own code in C or C++ without the provided repository of the class I was enrolled in.
 I found this annoying.
 Why couldn't I write my own C++ scripts like I can do in Python?

 I decided to do something about it.

 KrutC is a language for programmers who wish to learn how to program in type-safe and object-oriented languages.
 It combines some C++ syntax, functionality, and basic objects with Python's ease of writing.

-# Introduction
-This manual describes the programming language **KrutC** (*KrutonogC*).
-A KrutC program is a set of *statements*.

 # Statements
 All code in a KrutC file (`.krut`) is organized into one **statement list**.
 Every **statement** must be one of the following types: